 What we want to see from MacBook Pro 2019

 Apple hasn’t been getting a lot of love lately, what with the great keyboard debacle of 2016 through 2019, the problematic Touch Bar and the soldered RAM, to name a few.
-However, we’re still hoping that Apple takes a new lease on life in 2019, and actually offer its loyal fans some of the things they need and not upsell them on things they don’t need.
-And, so far, it does look promising.
+Still, we’re hoping that Apple takes a new lease on life in 2019, and actually offer its loyal fans some of the things they need and not upsell them on things they don’t need.
+So far, it does look promising.

 More port variety, please

-If Apple’s going to insist on sticking with only Thunderbolt 3, at least include a docking station or an adapter for USB, Mini DisplayPort and HDMI without an additional charge.
+If Apple’s going to insist on only having Thunderbolt 3, we hope they’d at least include a docking station or an adapter for USB, Mini DisplayPort and HDMI without an additional charge.
 You know, instead of making us shell out more money for a third-party one.

-Though if we’re really being honest, limiting us to Thunderbolt 3 is inconvenient.
+Though if we're being honest, limiting us to Thunderbolt 3 is inconvenient.
 MacBook Pro is for professionals who are looking for a seamless workflow.
-Yes, the Thunderbolt 3 is efficient, powerful and versatile, offering a port for charging as well as super fast output and data transfers.
-But many of us are still using devices and accessories that don’t support it.
-If we’re expected to connect this cable to that adapter to plug in to that other port, Apple cannot expect us to be happy about it.
+While Thunderbolt 3 is efficient, powerful and versatile, offering a port for charging as well as super fast output and data transfers, many of us are still using devices and accessories that don’t support it.
+If we’re expected to connect this cable to that adapter to plug into that other port, we’re not going to be happy about it.

 Seeing as how Apple launched the latest MacBook Air with just two Thunderbolt 3 ports and no MagSafe charger, chances are slim that Apple is going to diversify the ports on the MacBook Pro 2019.
 So, what we’re really gunning for now is a docking station or an adapter out of the box.